mpkondrashin/cia/README.md

 **Examples:**<br/>
 For PostreSQL cache password it will be CIA_CACHE_PASSWORD variable<br/>
-For DDAn API key it will be CIA_ANALYZER_APIKEY variable
+For DDAn API key it will be CIA_ANALYZER_APIKEY

+**Note:** Environment variable values take precedence over configuration file options.

 ### filters.yaml